 (2) A consumer supplied by the corporation must pay the appropriate charges specified in the Schedules within the relevant period.

-(3) Subject to the Act section 124(4a), if payment of a charge exceeding $1 000 is not made in full within the relevant period, the consumer must pay an additional amount by way of interest at the rate of 12.75% per annum calculated on a daily basis.
+(3) Subject to the Act section 124(4a), if payment of a charge exceeding $1 000 is not made in full within the relevant period, the consumer must pay an additional amount by way of interest for each day that the charge remains unpaid at a rate that is equal to the RBA cash rate as at that day increased by 6 percentage points.

 (4) An amount payable under sub-bylaw (2) or (3) is recoverable in any court of competent jurisdiction as a debt due to the corporation.

+[By-law 8 amended in Gazette 30 Mar 2009 p.
+1000.]

 9. Rebates and reduced fees

 (1) In this by-law —